 Also, if you are unable to obtain adequate housing through other conventional means.

 Ability to REPAY a no interest mortgage

 You and your family will be considered if your total income is between 25% and 80% of the area median income for Orange County as set by the United States Department of Housing and Urban Development (HUD).
-This income is based on family size and is represented in the chart below.
-This income is based on family size and is updated annually.
-For 2016, the allowable range of total income is represented in the chart below:
+The income eligibility criteria varies based on family size and is updated annually.
+For 2017, the allowable range of total income is as follows:

-You must also be able to demonstrate credit-worthiness in accordance with Habitat requirements.
+A prospective homeowner partner must also be able to demonstrate credit-worthiness in accordance with West Orange Habitat requirements.

 Willingness to Partner

-If you are approved by West Orange Habitat for Humanity as a prospective homeowner you must
+If you are approved by West Orange Habitat as a prospective homeowner partner you must:

-- Be willing to live in home provided by West Orange Habitat for Humanity and pay affordable mortgage.
+Be willing to live in the home provided by West Orange Habitat and timely pay an affordable, no-interest mortgage.

 Be willing and able to contribute 300 to 400 "sweat equity" hours in the construction of your home (and/or your neighbors' homes) and successfully complete Homeowner Education Workshops provided by West Orange Habitat.